litmus.models

 lc_to_data(lc_1: lightcurve, lc_2: lightcurve) -> dict

-Converts light-curves into the format required for the model.
-For most models this will return as some sort of sorted dictionary
+Converts light-curves into the data format required for the model.
+For most models this will return as some sort of sorted dictionary.

 Parameters: